flyteorg/flyte/rsts/howto/managing_customizable_resources.rst

 `matchable attributes <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`_
 can be customized.

 Each of the four above settings are discussed below.
-Also, since the flyte-cli tool does not yet hit these endpoints, we are including some sample ``curl`` commands for administrators to reference.
+Eventually all of these customizations will be overridable using :std:ref:`flytectl`.
+Until then, flyte-cli command line options can be used to modify frequent use-cases, and barring that we show examples using curl.

 Task Resources